 Availability of Gluten-Free products and stores can vary widely depending on what part of the planet you live on.
 Since you’re online as you’re reading this, we’ll assume you know a little about searching Google or whatever your favorite search engine happens to be for Gluten-Free stores in your area.

-Since Chicagoland is our home base, we’ll list a couple of stores in this area that carry Gluten-Free products as examples of what you should look for.
+Since Chicagoland is our home base, we’ll list a couple of stores around the Midwest that carry Gluten-Free products as examples of what you should look for.

 One is the Gluten-Free Trading Company, in Milwaukee, WI.
 Johnnie and I have been there and it’s run by people who either have Celiac Disease themselves or have family members with Celiac Disease, so they are VERY aware of the problem and are very particular about the products they carry.

-If you’re in Chicago’s southern suburbs there’s the Free From Market, in Orland Park, IL.
+If you’re in Chicago’s southern suburbs there’s New Vitality Health Foods, in Orland Park, IL.

 For those of you with a sweet tooth, check out the family-owned Illinois Nut & Candy, in Skokie, IL.
 Yes, that includes licorice and jelly beans!